 Introduction

-In this blog, we'll dive deep into graph data structures—understanding key concepts, types of graphs, and their real-world applications.
-You'll also see coding examples to demonstrate how graphs work, and learn how they can solve a variety of problems in computer science.
+In this blog, we'll dive deep into the graph data structure—understanding key concepts, types of graphs, and their real-world applications.
+You'll also see coding examples to demonstrate how this structure works and learn how it can solve a variety of problems in computer science.

 Table of Contents